Austral Fisheries – Proud To Be Carbon Neutral

 Our Carbon Footprint

 We will measure and calculate our carbon footprint each calendar year.
-These calculations are based on the National Carbon Offset Standard (v3.0), and have been independently audited by Ernst and Young, and approved by the Australian Government.
+These calculations are reviewed and approved by the Australian Government’s Carbon Neutral Program, and these calculations are based on the National Carbon Offset Standard for Organisations (2017).
+They were most recently independently audited by Ernst and Young in 2017.

 - our total direct catch was 3,741 t of processed fish and prawns,